 Who is a Good Candidate for Botox?

-Candidates for Botox® are adult women and men who have developed the first visual signs of aging and who are also in good physical and mental health.
-It’s also important for patients to have realistic expectations with regards to the outcome of the treatment, and to weigh the benefits against the possible risks.
+Ideal candidates are adults who are beginning to see the first signs of aging and are in good overall physical and mental health.
+It is important for patients to have realistic expectations about the treatment’s outcomes and understand the potential risks versus the benefits.